 The following firms were required to register with us for temporary permission:

 - Firms that were authorised to carry on claims management activity under the Compensation Act 2006.

 - Firms that would have been required to be authorised under the Act 2006 if it had extended to Scotland.

 - Firms that are performing CMC activities relating to S.75 of the Consumer Credit Act 1974 that will be regulated from 1 April 2019.

-You will have to register for TP by 31 March 2019 or you will have to stop regulated claims management activities.
+CMCs that did not register by 31 March 2019 must stop regulated claims management activities.
 If you continue carrying on regulated claims management activity without authorisation you will face potential enforcement action through the civil or criminal courts for unlawful activity.